kvermeul/tma-2023-revtr/README.md

 ## Q1.
 Find a problem in the network.

 Here is a list of ping measurements that we run for you between PEERING servers to some destinations.
-This is similar to what an operator wanting to troubleshoot potential problems between their servers and their clients.
+This is similar to what an operator would do as a first step to troubleshoot potential problems between their servers and their clients.

 We give you the geolocation of the servers and the destinations.